electrickite/geotv/README.md

 GeoTV provides two new TV types, Geographic Area and Geographic Point.

+First, configure your Google Maps API key in System Settings.

 Once a TV has been created, add it to a template.
 The template variables tab of a resource using the template will contain a map centered at the location specified in the TV input options.
 New locations can be created with the draw